silren93/Airline-Ticket-Reservation-System/README.md

 ### **For Administrators:**
 - Add, modify and delete flight schedules
 - Activate or deactivate jet details
-- View detailed booking statistics for analysis
+- View detailed booking statistics

 ### **Additional Functionality:**
 - A frequent flier miles system is integrated to reward loyal customers with additional benefits.